CocoCatWeb3-Official/Docs/docs/CocoApp/Self Service.md

 ### Use the Service Key

-After successfully obtaining the service-key, use it in the registerService method of CocoApp to register the self-service functionality。This is a key step in integrating self-service with CocoApp。
+After successfully obtaining the *service-key*, use it in the *registerService* method of *CocoApp* to register the self-service functionality。This is a key step in integrating self-service with *CocoApp*。

 ### Develop Self-Service Functionality

-After obtaining the service-key and completing the registration, you can start implementing the self-service communication functionality, enabling the self-service to interact with other services for data exchange and message transmission.
+After obtaining the *service-key* and completing the registration, you can start implementing the self-service communication functionality, enabling the self-service to interact with other services for data exchange and message transmission.

 Ensure to configure and call the relevant APIs correctly according to the development documentation to ensure stable operation and a good user experience of the service.